LiosK/cdigit/README.md

 ## Usage - Node.js

-Load `cdigit` and access to an algorithm object by cdigit.*name* as listed in [Supported Algorithms section](#supported-algorithms).
+Load `cdigit` and access to an algorithm object by cdigit.*name* listed in [Supported Algorithms section](#supported-algorithms).

 ```javascript